minhmc2007/Make-you-own-super-wallpaper/README.md

 ```bash
 toktx input.png -o output.ktx
 ```
-6. Follow the same recompilation and signing process as Option 1
+6. Follow the same recompilation and signing process as option 1
 7. Install and apply the modified wallpaper

 ## Requirements